• Feb 21, 2025

 13. Kasauli, Himachal Pradesh

 Nestled amidst the Himalayas, Kasauli is a charming hill station in India.
 It is located on the road from Chandigarh to Shimla in the Solan district.
-This hilly cantonment town is renowned for its tranquil ambiance, making it an ideal destination for a peaceful holiday.
+This hilly cantonment town is renowned for its tranquil ambience, making it an ideal destination for a peaceful holiday.

 Top Attractions: Sunset Point, Gilbert Trail, Sanjeevani Hanuman Temple, Baba Balak Nath Temple